aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 This RFC will introduce breaking changes to the existing glue-alpha-module to streamline the developer experience and introduce new constants and validations.
-The L2 construct will determine the job type by the job type and language provided by the developer, rather than having separate methods in every permutation that Glue jobs allow.
-As an opinionated construct, it will enforce best practices and not allow developers to create resources that use deprecated libraries and tool sets (e.g. deprecated versions of Python).
+As an opinionated construct, the Glue L2 construct will enforce best practices and not allow developers to create resources that use deprecated libraries and tool sets (e.g. deprecated versions of Python).